“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

 ” Madness, uh… uh obsession, memory.
 She lacerates herself with memory.”

 “Memory of what?” he asks.

-“Visions…. hallucinations… uhhh, it all started last summer.
+“Visions…. hallucinations… uh, it all started last summer.
 The first I knew, there was a cable from this clinic in Paris saying my niece is out of her mind what’ll we do?
 We’ll I was almost out of my own mind last summer.
-Sebastian had just dies, I was ill but I did everything I could… I said send her straight home with a nurse.
-So they put her on the Baron Garrier locked in her state room like a wild animal.
+Sebastian had just died, I was ill but I did everything I could… I said send her straight home with a nurse.
+So they put her on the Baron Garrier locked in her stateroom like a wild animal.
 She was taken straight to St. Marys.
 And now they can’t keep her there, they can’t help her or work with her fits of violence.
 Her babbling, her dreadful obscene babbling.”